Loading...

 Understand the three participants in every MCP interaction and how they work together.

-Build tool integrations the manual way — hand-written schemas, dispatchers, and glue code.
+Build tool integrations the manual way with hand-written schemas, dispatchers, and glue code.
 Feel the boilerplate so the MCP relief hits harder.

-Build an arXiv search integration the hard way — tool functions, hand-written JSON schemas, name-to-function mapping, and a dispatcher.
+Build an arXiv search integration the hard way with tool functions, hand-written JSON schemas, name-to-function mapping, and a dispatcher.

 Build a second integration and feel the deja vu.
 Same boilerplate, different API.